 What buffer stock actually is

-Buffer stock — sometimes called safety stock at a per-SKU level — is the minimum quantity you want to keep on hand at all times to absorb unpredictable variance.
-It's not the same as your reorder point.
+Buffer stock, sometimes called safety stock at a per-SKU level, is the minimum quantity you keep on hand at all times to absorb variance you can't predict.
+People confuse it with the reorder point.
 The reorder point says "order more when you cross this."
 The buffer says "don't ever go below this; treat it as out of stock."

 A SKU with buffer = 1 and available = 1 is, operationally, out of stock.
-You shouldn't sell that last unit because if it goes wrong (damaged, lost, miscounted), you're at zero with no time to recover.
+Don't sell that last unit.
+If anything goes wrong with it (a damaged return, a miscount, a unit that walks), you're at zero with no time to recover.

 Why teams skip it